 The culture of the centre was one that supported a homely and happy environment.
 Residents were busy during the day and were encouraged and supported to pursue their interests.
-Some residents had jobs and they told the inspector they loved them.
-Others were engaged in hobbies that included local community knitting clubs and music lessons.
+Residents were engaged in their local community and were supported to maintain good relationships with family and friends.
 Staffing arrangements were designed to enable residents to engage in their local community.
-Rosters were flexible and changed to facilitate residents, this allowed staff to respond to the support needs of residents, to deliver positive behaviour support and promote a restraint free environment.
-During the inspection residents' spoke fondly of staff members and said they were kind and would do anything within their power to support them.
+There were appropriate staffing arrangements during the day and this allowed staff to respond to the support needs of residents, to deliver positive behaviour support and promote a restraint free environment.
+During the inspection residents' spoke fondly of staff members and said they were kind and they knew them well.
+Residents who spoke to the inspector said they did not feel restricted within their daily lives and were supported by staff to live full lives.
+The inspector observed residents being facilitated to engage in meaningful activities throughout the day.
+The inspector observed residents accessing all parts of their home and they were free from unnecessary restrictions.
+Staff interactions with residents were observed to be positive and staff supported residents to make choices.